top of page

 Anyone can engage in grooming behavior.
 They can be people of all genders.
 They can include older children, relatives, family friends, strangers, professionals, people from a family’s place of worship, sporting coaches, early childhood educators and schoolteachers.

-Though grooming can take many different forms, it often follows a similar pattern.
+Though grooming can take many different forms, it often follows these 7 Steps

 Signs that children and teenagers are being groomed.